Dimension Reduction via Sum-of-Squares and Improved Clustering Algorithms for Non-Spherical Mixtures: Technical Overview

 \section{Technical Overview}

-In this section, we give a brief overview of our key technical ideas that yield improved clustering algorithms for non-spherical Gaussian mixtures.
-We will focus on the power of our new dimension reduction tool that utilizes the sum-of-squares method to obtain a low-dimensional projection of the data that maintains the total variation separation between at least a pair of the mixture components.
-This subroutine then allows us to partially cluster the mixture and iterate.
-Importantly, this approach necessarily needs our dimension-reduction subroutine to be outlier-robust even if the initial mixture is outlier-free --- and we indeed achieve this strong guarantee.

-We use the case of equiweighted centered mixtures of Gaussians (without outliers) as the main example and explain how our ideas apply to the identical covariance case at the end.
+To present our key technical ideas, we focus on the case of equiweighted centered mixtures of Gaussians (without outliers) as the main example and explain how our ideas apply to the identical covariance case at the end.

-\paragraph{The Certifiable Anti-Concentration Bottleneck} Before discussing our new approach, we explain the key bottleneck in prior approaches to clustering~\cite{bakshi2020outlierrobust,dhkk20}.
+\paragraph{The certifiable anti-concentration bottleneck} Before discussing our new approach, we explain the key bottleneck in prior approaches to clustering~\cite{bakshi2020outlierrobust,dhkk20}.
 We note that the works~\cite{liumoitra22,MR4490075-Bakshi22} use a clustering step~\cite{bakshi2020outlierrobust,dhkk20} as a subroutine.

-To begin with, let us translate total variation distance into more directly interpretable parameter distance bounds.
+To begin with, let us translate total variation distance into a more directly interpretable parameter distance bound.
 Recall (see~\cite{bakshi2020outlierrobust,dhkk20}) that if two Gaussian distributions $N(\mu_1, \Sigma_1)$ and $N(\mu_2,\Sigma_2)$ are separated by a total variation distance of $1-\exp(-O(\Delta^2 \log \Delta))$ for some parameter $\Delta>0$, then they must be $\Delta$-separated in \emph{parameter distance} as defined below: